 - Other myelin disorders

 Learn how to see if your body is iodine deficient with a patch test.

 A bottle (1 ounce) of Magnascent Iodine contains 1,100 drops, which, at the maintenance rate of 3 drops per day, will last for nearly a full year.
 Most people, however, since they are deficient in Iodine, will want to supplement with Magnascent Iodine at much higher (replenishing) rates of between 10 to 60 drops per day.
-How much you take to replenish your body depends on each individual’s preference or situation.
+How much one takes to replenish an Iodine deficient body is preference or situation.
+Please, however, work up to higher rates, by starting at only 1 drop per day and increasing the dosage over a few days.
 If one takes 5 drops twice a day, a one ounce bottle of iodine will last for more than three months.

 Why Magnascent Iodine: Magnascent Iodine is the most absorbable and instantly useable of any Iodine supplement on earth.
 It’s atomic form of Iodine is the exact form of Iodine that the body uses.
 Because the atoms are held apart magnetically is why it is called Magnascent Iodine.